There are now 2 possible online modes for units:

 - Indicative assessments in this unit are as follows: (1) in-training assessment during the clinical attachments including case presentations, quizzes, workbooks, case discussions; (2) end-of-year written examinations; (3) professional behaviour and attendance assessment; (4) portfolio assessment; and (5) objective clinical skills examination.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-term assessments, including written work, clinical assessments, and case presentations., end of year examinations, professional behaviour and attendance rating, and portfolio-based assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the in-term assessments, including written work, clinical assessments, and case presentations., end of year examinations, professional behaviour and participation assessment (PBA), and portfolio-based assessment components.

 - Unit Coordinator(s)

 - RMED5311 Integrated Rural Medical Practice 1

 - Any one of: AHEA5801 Aboriginal Health Research and Ethics, SRUR5341 Rural Specialisation—Research Unit 2, SRUR5342 Rural Specialisation—Service Learning Unit 2, SMED5341 Research Unit 2, SMED5342 Service Learning Unit 2, IMED5803 Introduction to Research in Health Professions Education, OR PUBH5749 Foundations of Public Health.

 Approved quota: 60—60 domestic students.
 Student request for allocation, followed by interview if excess applicants.

 - clinical sessions: 7; tutorial sessions: 2; personal study session per week: 1

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.